FarronF/limerick-council-meetings/meetings/2021/10/21-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 16th September 2021.md

 Administrator would correspond with the O’Malley family on behalf of the Elected

+Members to acknowledge Mr O’Malley’s service in politics to the Limerick People.
+---
-Members to acknowledge Mr O’Malley’s service in politics to the Limerick People.---  The family of PJ Garvey, late of Hospital-Herbertstown GAA and former Dual Inter
+ The family of PJ Garvey, late of Hospital-Herbertstown GAA and former Dual Inter

 County Limerick Player, who passed away suddenly on 24th August.